How to download or upload file in PHP

 ?>

-In the above example, first of all we are connecting to database using credentials.
-Then we fetch an extension from file and validate it against some predefined extensions.
+In the above example, first of all, we are connecting to the database using credentials.
+Then we fetch an extension from the file and validate it against some predefined extensions.

-We have used move_uploaded_file() function to store uploaded file in our uploads directory.
-It will take two parameters first one is file and the second is storage location.
+We have used the move_uploaded_file() function to store the uploaded file in our uploads directory.
+It will take two parameters first one is the file and the second is the storage location.

-Lastly, we added record into our files table.
-It will stores file size and file name.
-In any case, script face error while moving the uploaded file we simply print an error message.
+Lastly, we added the record to our files table.
+It will store file size and file name.
+In any case, the script faces an error while moving the uploaded file we print an error message.

 http://localhost/fileUploadDownload/index.php.

-Here, it will show form with single input and when you select file and submit the form then it will store the selected file on a server.
-It will also create record in files table.
+Here, it will show the form with single input and when you select a file and submit the form, it will store the selected file on a server.
+It will also create a record in the files table.
 Right now you can check it using phpMyAdmin.

-Open downloads.php file and modify it as below:
+Open the downloads.php file and modify it as below:

 <?php include 'fileOperations.php';?>